Unsecured Business Overdraft Rates & Fees Comparison

 How does a business overdraft work?

-A business overdraft is a revolving line of credit that allows you to access funds when your business transaction account is in the red (below zero).
-There’s an overdraft limit.
-You then repay the overdrawn amount with interest through scheduled weekly or monthly payments.
-You only pay interest on the overdrawn amount, not the entire credit limit.
+- You only pay interest on the overdrawn amount, not the entire credit limit.
 If you don’t use the overdraft, you don’t pay interest.

 For example, if you have an approved overdraft of $50,000 and withdraw $20,000, you only pay interest on the $20,000, not on the unused $30,000.
 If you repay $10,000, you pay interest only on the $10,000 that remains overdrawn.

-A business overdraft can be secured or unsecured.
+A business overdraft can be secured or unsecured

 Business overdraft interest rates